 - Scoop the mousse into your preferred bowls and refrigerate for at least 3 hours.

-- You can garnish it with small cubes of fresh mango, coconut flakes, more cream, pistachios etc.
+- Garnish with small cubes of fresh mango, coconut flakes, more cream, pistachios etc.

 **Nutritional data disclaimer**